vecisf/lab_guide/docs/code_of_conduct.md

 harassment of group members in any form.
 Sexual language and imagery is generally not appropriate for any group venue, including group meetings, presentations, or discussions.
-However, do note that we work on biological matters so work-related discussions of e.g. animal reproduction are appropriate.
+However, do note that we work on biological matters so work-related discussions of e.g. animal or human reproduction are appropriate.
 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation,